GeorgeLeithead/ADB2CROPCXamarinForms/README.md

 ![Sign In - Access denied](ScreenShots/SignIn_AccessDenied.png)
 ![Sign In - No Password](ScreenShots/SignIn_NoPassword.png)

-## Integrate Azure AD B2C into a Xamarin forms app using MSAL and ROPC
-This is a simple Xamarin Forms app showcasing how to use MSAL with a ROPC (Resource Owner Password Credentials) flow, to authenticate users via Azure Active Directory B2C, and access an DOTNET CORE Web API with the resulting token.
-- For more information on Azure B2C, see the [Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/overview) documentation.
-- For more information on ROPC flow, see the [Set up a resource owner password credentials flow in Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/add-ropc-policy).

 ## How To Run This Sample

-To run this sample you will need:
-- Visual Studio 2017
-- An Internet connection
-- An Azure AD B2C tenant
-- Exising users in your Azure AD B2C tenant

-If you don't have an Azure AD B2C tenant, you can follow [those instructions](https://azure.microsoft.com/documentation/articles/active-directory-b2c-get-started/) to create one.

-*IMPORTANT*: This documentation is not YET complete!
-*IMPORTANT*: This documentation is not YET complete!
-*IMPORTANT*: This documentation is not YET complete!

 ### Step 1: Clone or download this repository

 From your shell or command line: